School holidays and sunny weather make summer a heated time to buy property.

 If you’re planning on teaming up with another person, make sure you speak to an independent solicitor ahead of time.

-Alternatively, rentvesting (renting where you want to live and buying where it’s more affordable) could also be an option to consider, read more about this new property ownership strategy here.
+Alternatively, rentvesting (renting where you want to live and buying where it’s more affordable) could also be an option to consider.

 6. Get pre-approved and make sure you understand the fine print.